 The Three Worlds of Shamanic Journeys

-Shamanic cosmology typically divides the non-ordinary reality into three distinct realms: the Lower World, the Upper World, and the Middle World.
+The Shamanic worldview typically divides the non-ordinary reality into three distinct realms: the Lower World, the Upper World, and the Middle World.
 Each of these realms serves different purposes and hosts various spirits and entities with whom shamans interact.

 The Essence of the Lower World